hxmid/sens/readme.md

 ## about

-sens is just a simple sens converter written in c++
+sens is just a simple sensitivity converter written in c++

 ## features